NightAcrobat777/HackCC---IEEE---SWC/README.md

-# BetterTransfer - AI-Powered College Transfer Assistant
+# TransferReady - AI-Powered College Transfer Assistant

 An intelligent platform built for California community college students to navigate their transfer journey from community college to 4-year universities.
 Created by Gabe, Eli, Angelo, and Tim for the HackCC hackathon (IEEE HackCC 2025).